AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 **ngOnChanges: The secret sauce.**

-So up to this point I have data being fetches asynchronously and then being given to a child component who has not idea that this is happening.
+So up to this point we have data being fetched asynchronously and then being passed into a child component.
+However, there is nothing telling the child component to calm down, relax, and wait a little before making a copy of the data and turning us into happy developers.
 There was one more required change.
-The child component had to somehow wait for the input to be populated before making the copy that could be edited.

-And a quick dive in the **Angular2 Docs** revealed another lifecycle event I could use.
+A quick dive in the **Angular2 Docs** reveals a lifecycle event we could use.
 And that is **ngOnChanges**.

 What this does it to react to changes to the **@Input()** values of the component.
 BINGO!

-And as the component is seeing its input as immutable the this function will only be executed when the data is changed from the parent component, thereby also avoiding this function from being overly executed.
+And, as we are treating the input as immutable, the function will only be executed when the data is changed from the parent component, thereby also avoiding unnecessary execution of the code inside the function.

+So out child component becomes:

 {% highlight javascript %}
 @Component({